 You can call it however you want, the coffee gets prepared the same way, with small variations, such as adding various spices.
 More about this next…

 What Are the Best Beans for Turkish Coffee

-You can use any beans you want with this brewing method.
+You can use any coffee beans you want with this brewing method.
 Traditionally, the African coffee is used, but modern times have brought Brazilian beans everywhere.
-I like to use African beans for my Turkish cup.
-They have their unique subtle earthy flavor, and with lighter roasts, these are preserved in the bean, and passed onto your brew.
+I personally like to use high quality Brazilian beans for my Turkish cup.
+My absolute favorite beans are a blend of Ethiopian Harar, (medium-light) and Brazilian such as Bourbon Santos or Brazil Cerrado, (medium-dark).
+The have their unique subtle earthy flavor, and with lighter roasts, these are preserved in the bean and passed onto your brew.

 Turkish Coffee Roast

 If we refer exclusively at Turkish coffee, the medium-dark roast is the most commonly used.
 Historically, darker roasts were employed by the Turkish roasters.
-The lighter roasts are very common with Arabic coffee and Greek coffee.
+Lighter roasts are very common with Arabic coffee and Greek coffee.
 The roast ranges from cinnamon all the way up to Full City and Vienna.
-The beans have to be exquisite with light roasts; otherwise any flaws will be passed on to your beverage.
-The acidic beans cannot be used with this brewing method, as they will impart too much acidity to your final cup.
-The light roast is my personal favorite with Turkish coffee.

 The uniqueness of Turkish coffee is given by the exceptionally very fine grind size.
 The ground coffee is milled into a powder.
 This ensures a very fast extraction time, the fastest extraction possible.
 It also facilitates a better dissolution of the soluble solids, which give Turkish coffee its distinctive body.